-Our annual CE schedule is published at the beginning of each year in THE MOUTHPIECE and on the www.smcds.com/Calendar of Events.
+Our annual CE schedule is published at the beginning of each year in THE MOUTHPIECE and on the www.smcds.com/calendar.
 Detailed information on individual speakers and presentations is added to the online calendar as it becomes available and on registration forms sent starting eight weeks in advance via mail, email, fax, and our Facebook page.

 General Membership Meetings